-Malaysians in every state collectively breathed a sigh of relief when the Prime Minister announced the change from Conditional Movement Control Order to the Recovery Movement Control Order (RMCO).
-Now, locals can travel interstate and even fly to locations not accessible by road.
-Considering the effect the lockdown has had on our mental health, a seaside visit is more necessary than ever.
+Malaysians can once again rejoice as interstate travel is now allowed again.
+Considering the effect the pandemic has had on our mental health this year, a seaside visit is more necessary than ever.
 Seriously though, science has proven how negative ions from an ocean breeze can calm your brain and even produce an effect similar to an anti-depressant.

 So what are you waiting for?
 Pick from one of these beautiful beaches and islands and get packing!